matiasdiezcanseco/gnopardy-app/docs/DATABASE.md

 # Database Documentation 🗄️

-This document covers the PostgreSQL database setup, Drizzle ORM configuration, and schema design for Geopardy.
+This document covers the PostgreSQL database setup, Drizzle ORM configuration, and schema design for Jeopardy.

 ## Overview

-Geopardy uses **PostgreSQL** as its database with **Drizzle ORM** for type-safe database access.
+Jeopardy uses **PostgreSQL** as its database with **Drizzle ORM** for type-safe database access.

 ## Database Setup